link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 ### 3. Consistency

-The **consistency** property ensures that a transaction transforms the database from one valid state to another — either by successfully committing or by rolling back.
+The **consistency** property ensures that a transaction transforms the database from one valid state to another, either by successfully committing or by rolling back.

 But what defines a valid state?